airtap/airtap/doc/travis-ci.md

 ### Done

 Make sure to `git add .airtap.yml .travis.yml package.json`, commit and push your repo.
-If everything was done right, travis will be notified of your commit, clone your repo, install airtap, run airtap, and finally tell you if your tests passed or failed!
+If everything was done right, Travis will be notified of your commit, clone your repo, install airtap, run airtap, and finally tell you if your tests passed or failed!

 ### Further instructions
-Check [this](./using-with-travis-matrix.md) document for an example set up using the matrix feature.
+Check [this](./travis-matrix.md) document for an example set up using the matrix feature.